khoitmp/grate-demo/README.md

   - Sprocs            (`default` - contains scripts for tenant, all subtenants)
   - Views             (`default` - contains scripts for tenant, all subtenants)
   - Up                (`default` - contains scripts for tenant, all subtenants)
-  - Tenants           (`custom` - contains scripts for the specific subtenant database, ex: ID/TH)
+  - Tenants           (`custom` - contains scripts for the specific subtenant database or overridden scripts, ex: ID/TH)
     - ID
       - Functions
       - Indexes